-· ·

-Death Certificate - see Note 1

-The deceased's debit & credit cards

-A Deceased Customer Advice Form.
+Death Certificate - see Note 1 The deceased's debit & credit cards AWA Alliance Bank's Deceased Customer Advice Form.
 Identification - refer section 4 of this guide.

 The deceased's name will be removed from the joint personal deposit account once the Death Certificate and other required documentation is received and acceptable - refer section 7 - step 2 "Loan Accounts" of this guide.